 Fortuny stenciled silk gauze wrap, c.1920.
 The caftan-style wrap allows a body-clinging gown to show through.
 The 3/4-length wrap is cut square with openings for the arms.
 The hand stenciling is done with real gold metallic pigments aged to a mellow hue.
 His stenciled pieces are built layer on layer, achieving the effect of an old fresco.

 Beaded velvet evening blouse, c.1938.
 Closing in front with a metal zipper, the blouse can also be worn as a jacket.
 With its coral and turquoise combination, the beading pattern is reminiscent of Navajo jewelry design.
-The pattern is outlined with burnished metallic gold beads.
 The bold beaded design executed in assertive, contrasting hues creates an almost hypnotic aesthetic tension that holds the viewer's eye.

 Beaded silk chiffon dance dress, 1930s-40s.
 Made with an outer layer of black silk chiffon over a black silk crepe slip.
-The sleeves and belt front are embellished with large opaque white beads and clear crystal seed beads.
 The ankle-length gored skirt flares above the knee with inserted bias-cut panels and flounces.
 With swirling skirt and sleeves, this dazzling, Ginger Rogers dance dress makes a great dance even more spectacular.

 Marcelle André evening dress, c.1930.
 Made from heavenly aubergine silk chiffon with lace inserts, the skirt has an amazing, intricate cut and molds to the hips before falling in soft full folds.
 The dress comes with a matching satin slip that has a nude silk chiffon top.
-In every era, there are creators who have fallen into obscurity due to a caprice of fate.
-Marcelle André was one such artist.
-Magnificent labeled French couture!
+Fab labeled French couture from Marcelle André!

 Gallenga hand-stenciled tea gown, c.1920.
 Made from pumpkin colored silk velvet, it has dramatic long pointed sleeves and a square-shaped back train.
 In the subtle pattern, birds, hounds, and floral motifs frolic inside pointed ovals.
 The loose fitting style is comfortable and easy to wear.
 The coat was signed Maria Monaci Gallenga on the hem of the train.

 Chiffon evening cape, 1930s.
 Dramatically shaped with fluttering double layers of black chiffon that plunge from just below the bust in front to full length in back.
-The amazing scalloped edges are thematically repeated in the multi-layered petal collar.
 Is it the black chiffon cocoon or the exotic scalloping that creates an inviting yet enigmatic intimacy?
 The sphinxian cape will wrap a stylish woman in the mystery of the night.

 French silk velvet jacket, 1930s.
-The luxe jacket reminds me of the clothing favored by the young American expatriates in the film, The Talented Mr. Ripley—the sort of ease and elegance that comes from money and leisure.
+The luxe jacket reminds me of the clothing worn by the young expatriates in The Talented Mr. Ripley—the sort of ease and elegance that comes from money and leisure.
 They were not afraid to be stylish or artistic—or decadent for that matter.
 The gracefully draped skirt of the jacket is bias cut.
-The ivory silk lining features a set-in pocket with bows on each end.

 Embroidered cotton tulle dress, c.1920.
 The lavishly ruffled dress captures the lost innocence of youth.
-Here is a refreshing simplicity and an endearingly feminine charm that will win all hearts.
 It is embellished with bands of cut work, fine embroidery, and delightfully feminine ruffles.
 While the simple unstructured style fits in a contemporary wardrobe, the exquisite hand embellishment cannot be found on modern garments.